Accounting / Creating an Equitable Compensation Plan

 • Budget other benefits.
 Although not strictly compensation, health insurance, retirement plans, disability income protection, paid time off, paid holidays and flexible work policies are among the basics offered by many companies.
 Some companies additionally offer assistance with child care expenses or commuting, offer employee relocation packages, provide a company car or supply equipment such as laptops and mobile phones.

-In structuring your company’s compensation plan, you may also want to weigh:
+In structuring your company’s equitable compensation plan, you may also want to weigh:

 • Local versus national salaries.
 What is fair in your region and competitive in the local market may not translate if your company grows.